 The Authority, through the Cumberland County Clean Communities Program, works diligently to keep the 540 miles of county roads and bridges under its jurisdiction litterfree.
-The Authority is committed to Cumberland County with a focus on innovative ways to engage volunteers who are willing to give their time to initiate or join in cleanup events on our roadways throughout our county.
+The Authority is committed to Cumberland County with a focus on innovative ways to engage volunteers who are willing to give of their time to initiate or join in cleanup events on our roadways throughout our county.
 These cleanups help achieve a mutual goal of safe, attractive, and litter free roadways.
 They raise the public's level of awareness about the alarming increase in the amount of roadside trash.
-The Authority provides gloves, trash bags, safety equipment, and pickup of collected trash to individuals, groups, and businesses who are diligent in regularly cleaning county roads.
+The Authority provides gloves, trash bags, safety equipment, and trash pickup to individuals, groups, and businesses who are diligent in regularly cleaning county roads.
 The Authority thanks them for doing their part in keeping Cumberland County clean and green.

-2022 TRASH HUNT RESULTS
+2022 TRASH HUNT RESULTS 362 14.51 0.72